systemd/systemd/docs/ENVIRONMENT.md

 * `$SYSTEMCTL_SKIP_SYSV=1` — if set, do not call out to SysV compatibility hooks.

+* `$SYSTEMD_LOG_SECCOMP=1` — if set, system calls blocked by seccomp filtering, for example in systemd-nspawn, will be logged to the audit log, if the current kernel version supports this.

 systemd-nspawn:

 * `$SYSTEMD_NSPAWN_UNIFIED_HIERARCHY=1` — if set, force nspawn into unified